 The Leadership in Student Affairs minor (15 hours) provides students with knowledge and skills related to working in higher education in areas related to student affairs programs and services.
 Students will take coursework in the history and foundations of student affairs, college student development theory, administrative practices, environmental management, and program design and development.
 Students will have a field experience (internship) working in a student affairs functional unit at the conclusion of their coursework.
 In addition there are a number of elective courses approved to complete the 15 hour requirement.

-Courses are taught by department faculty and by adjunct faculty who are student affairs professionals on campus.
+The Student Affairs Leadership minor program is a partnership between the College Student Affairs Administration program and the Division of Student Affairs.
+Courses are taught by faculty in the College Student Affairs Administration program and by adjunct faculty who are student affairs professionals on campus.
 This minor can complement many majors, enhance leadership and involvement on campus, strengthen transferable skills, and provide a strong background for continuing graduate study in college student affairs.

 Almost all in-state students begin their studies at UGA paying limited tuition or fees.
 Please note that these amounts are subject to change and are meant to give prospective students an idea of the costs associated with a degree at the University of Georgia College of Education.